majoravery/whatcolouristhis/README.md

 Why not?

 #### License?
-whatcolouristhis is under the <a href="https://github.com/britskit/whatcolouristhis/blob/master/LICENSE.md">MIT License</a>.
+whatcolouristhis is licensed under the <a href="https://github.com/britskit/whatcolouristhis/blob/master/LICENSE.md">MIT License</a>.